alainmucyo/alainmucyo/README.md

 [![Visits Badge](https://badges.pufler.dev/visits/alainmucyo/alainmucyo)](https://badges.pufler.dev/visits/alainmucyo/alainmucyo)

 My name is Alain MUCYO and I'm a software engineer from Rwanda/Kigali.
 I'm a creative problem solving enthusiast and a product guy, with a constantly growing love for kick ass products.
-Besides the love for coding stuff, I like Football, I support Liverpool and Barcelona 😎.
+Besides the love for coding stuff, I like Football, I support Barcelona 😎.

 - 🔭 I’m currently working in Kigali/Rwanda,